 JoinSplitSig is instantiated in § 5.4.5 'Ed25519' on p.
-62.
+63.

 If nJoinSplit is zero, the joinSplitPubKey and joinSplitSig fields are omitted.
-Otherwise, a transaction has a correct transaction if and only if JoinSplitSig.
-Validate transaction (dataToBeSigned, joinSplitSig) = 1.
+Otherwise, a transaction has a correct JoinSplit signature if and only if JoinSplitSig.
+Validate joinSplitPubKey (dataToBeSigned, joinSplitSig) = 1.